aws/aws-encryption-sdk-javascript/modules/example-browser/Readme.md

 The AWS Encryption SDK for JavaScript is a client-side encryption library designed to make it easy for everyone to encrypt and decrypt data using industry standards and best practices.
 It uses a data format compatible with the AWS Encryption SDKs in other languages.
 For more information on the AWS Encryption SDKs in all languages, see the [Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html).

 ## About example-browser
-This repository holds examples for encrypt and decrypt in a browser using KMS and RSA keys.
+This repository holds examples for encrypting and decrypting in a browser using KMS and RSA keys.

 This package is intended to act as a working example.
 It is not intended for direct use by clients.
 To get started with the AWS Encryption SDK for JavaScript, follow the instructions in [the README](https://github.com/awslabs/aws-encryption-sdk-javascript/blob/master/README.md).